The Bankrate promise

 According to rates gathered from Quadrant Information Services, the average annual cost of homeowners insurance in the U.S. is $1,428 based on a home with a dwelling coverage limit of $250,000.
 Several types of coverage are included in most standard policies to ensure your home insurance financially protects you in certain situations:

-- Dwelling coverage, also known as home structure coverage, protects your home’s physical structure as well as attached structures like a garage.
+- Dwelling coverage: Also known as home structure coverage, dwelling coverage covers your home’s physical structure as well as attached structures like a garage.

-- Personal property coverage makes up a large portion of your homeowners insurance and is designed to replace your home’s contents, including clothing, furniture, appliances and more.
-Standard personal property coverage may not offer enough coverage for particularly valuable items, however, so you may want to consider adding scheduled personal property insurance to your policy for high-value items.
+- Personal property coverage: This coverage makes up a large portion of your homeowners insurance and is designed to replace your home’s contents after a covered peril, including clothing, furniture and appliances.

-- Personal liability coverage helps financially protect you against potential legal fees from someone getting injured on your property.
+- Personal liability coverage: This coverage may help financially protect you against potential legal fees from someone getting injured on your property.

-- Medical payments coverage operates similarly to personal liability but specifically covers the medical bills of someone injured on or in your property, regardless of fault.
+- Medical payments coverage: This coverage operates similarly to personal liability but specifically covers the medical bills of someone injured on or in your property, regardless of fault.

-- Additional living expenses (ALE), also known as loss of use coverage, helps cover food and temporary living expenses when you are displaced due to a covered peril.
-Covered expenses could include hotel, restaurant and laundry expenses.
+- Additional living expenses (ALE): Also known as loss of use coverage, this helps cover extra temporary living expenses when you are displaced due to a covered peril.
+Covered expenses may include hotel stays, pet care, restaurant meals and laundry expenses.

 Types of home insurance policies